Achievable logoAchievable logo

 Average rate of change

-If we want to know how fast something is changing, we look at the rate of change.
-Think about your phone’s battery percentage throughout the day.
-If you check it at two different points in time, time a and time b, then the average rate of change is the difference in battery percentages, divided by the time that has passed:
+To describe how fast something is changing, we use a rate of change.
+For example, think about your phone’s battery percentage throughout the day.
+If you check it at two different times, time a and time b, then the average rate of change is the change in battery percentage divided by the time that passed:

 Average rate of change: